Imsharad/geometrik-ai-course-nextjs/memory-bank/activeContext.md

 ## Current Focus
 ✅ Completed and verified the MVP implementation of Supabase authentication for the Geometrik AI Course platform.
 The authentication system is now fully functional with login, signup, profile management, and protected routes.
+✅ Implemented strategic separation of enrollment flow.
+Based on conversion optimization best practices and successful course platform patterns, enrollment has been moved from the homepage to a dedicated `/enroll` page.
+This creates a proper sales funnel with better analytics, performance, and conversion potential.

 ### Authentication Implementation Verified:
 1. **Fixed Configuration Conflict**